-Write your plan to discover your partners.
+Write down yo our plan t o discover y your partners. .
 It might include:

-- 1. Specific goals: To reach number of potential partners by calling five per day.
-We suggest 50 prayer and support partners. - 2.
-My motive: Write a sentence or two explaining why people would want to support you and your mission trip. - 3.
-My message: What are some of the ways you might describe your trip to your pastor, youth pastor, or church leaders?
+۷. want to support you and your mission trip.
+3. My message: What are some of the ways you might describe your trip to your pastor, youth pastor, or church leaders?